 Tips on using Apricot oil in cosmetics

 - When applied topically, apricot oil can help the skin maintain its natural function by acting as an emollient and preventing trans-epidermal loss of hydration, helping protect against everyday environmental stresses.

 - As an oil suitable for the most sensitive skin, it can be applied topically to fine lines around the eye area or wrinkles around the mouth.

 - For mature skin, mix apricot oil with other oils like macadamia, almond, and jojoba oil to create a nourishing and conditioning body oil.

 - Create a simple makeup remover by mixing apricot oil with a few drops of castor oil.

 - Add one teaspoon of apricot oil to your favourite cream moisturiser or face mask for an extra conditioning boost to combat dryness.

-Hair care Products
+Hair Care Products

 - Mix apricot oil with your favourite hair mask for a deep conditioning treatment!

-Whether you’re looking to use it in your skincare formulations, or are looking to incorporate it as part of an aromatherapy treatment, apricot oil is such a versatile, and well tolerated oil that it is an oil that should always be available in your storage cupboard.
+Whether you’re looking to use it in your skincare formulations or are looking to incorporate it as part of an aromatherapy treatment, apricot oil is such a versatile and well-tolerated oil that it is an oil that should always be available in your storage cupboard.